kevinpmcc/CV/README.md

 ## Volunteering
   Participated in Business in the Community while at Amazon
     -  working in schools teaching teenagers interview skills

-  Suicide hotline worker.
-Six week training course and manned phone lines for 3 months.

   Coach at [codebar.io](https://codebar.io)

-  Developer work for Empowerhack.
+  Developer work for [EmpowerHack](http://empowerhack.io/).
 Currently creating Vocapp, an academic language support tool for refugees reconnecting with education.
-This was for charity Jamiya.
-Details can be found at [vocapp](https://github.com/empowerhack/vocapp)

 ## Interests
   Surfing